carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5.md

 Check for understanding:

 1. Describe the large-scale differences between the mapped reads from species 1 and species 2, and explain what this mapping tells us about the relative genome structure of the two genomes that we mapped.
 If we compared this genomic region in a dot plot, what would it look like?
-Describe at least one biological mechanism by which this may have occurred.
+Describe an example of a biological mechanism by which this may have occurred.

-2. Do you see evidence of misassemblies?
-If so, describe where you see evidence for this and what this evidence looks like.
+2. Do you see evidence of either misassemblies or deletions?

-3. Do you see any evidence of single nucleotide polymorphisms?
 If so, describe where you see evidence for this and what this evidence looks like.**

 ## Mapping your project datasets
 Now we're going to map your project datasets.
 Remember that these are metagenomes, not a genome, so the data will be a bit more complex to interpret.